Ocean acidification: Global policies

 As awareness about ocean acidification grows, policies geared towards increasing monitoring efforts of ocean acidification have been drafted.
 Previously in 2015, ocean scientist Jean-Pierre Gattuso had remarked that "The ocean has been minimally considered at previous climate negotiations.
 Our study provides compelling arguments for a radical change at the UN conference (in Paris) on climate change".

-International efforts, such as the UN Cartagena Convention (entered into force in 1986), are critical to enhance the support provided by regional governments to highly vulnerable areas to ocean acidification.
+International efforts, such as the Wider Caribbean's Cartagena Convention (entered into force in 1986), may enhance the support provided by regional governments to highly vulnerable areas in response to ocean acidification.
 Many countries, for example in the Pacific Islands and Territories, have constructed regional policies, or National Ocean Policies, National Action Plans, National Adaptation Plans of Action and Joint National Action Plans on Climate Change and Disaster Risk Reduction, to help work towards SDG 14.
 Ocean acidification is now starting to be considered within those frameworks.

 UN Ocean Decade

-The UN Ocean Decade has a program called "Ocean acidification research for sustainability”.
+The UN Ocean Decade has a program called "Ocean acidification research for sustainability".
 It was proposed by the Global Ocean Acidification Observing Network (GOA-ON) and its partners, and has been formally endorsed as a program of the UN Decade of Ocean Science for Sustainable Development.
 The OARS program builds on the work of GOA-ON and has the following aims: to further develop the science of ocean acidification; to increase observations of ocean chemistry changes; to identify the impacts on marine ecosystems on local and global scales; and to provide decision makers with the information needed to mitigate and adapt to ocean acidification.